levelgroundmma/level-ground-mma/gym/index.md

   description: |-
     Level Ground empowers and connects our community through health and fitness.
 Our 6,500 square foot facility includes a dedicated mat space and weight area.
 In addition to our classes, we provide Personal Training and Private Lessons in Martial Arts, Self-Defense, and Yoga.

-    In March 2018, we will expand our days of operation to include additional martial arts, yoga, and calisthenics classes.
+    In June 2018, we will begin Friday evening Boxing and Jiu Jitsu classes.
 text-cta-banner:
   title: 21 or under?
 Check out our Success Tracks.
   description: If you are 21 or under, you qualify for free training by joining one